develop2arman/rust-all-in-one/workspace/trait/built-in/BUILT_IN.md

 Note that you can implement From and Into with multiple classes, you can have a From<Foo> and a From<Bar> for the same type.

-There are a good number of traits starting with Into – IntoIterator, which is stable and which we already have discussed above, just being one of them.
+There are a good number of traits starting with Into â€“ IntoIterator, which is stable and which we already have discussed above, just being one of them.
 There also is FromIterator, which does the reverse, namely constructing a value of your type from an iterator of items.

 Then there is FromStr for any types that can be parsed from a string, which is very useful for types that you want read from any textual source, e.g. configuration or user input.
 Note that its interface differs from From<&str> in that it returns a Result, and thus allows to relate parsing errors to the caller.